Corporate Citizenship Initiatives

 Activities at the Group's London Operational Base

-2020 saw Daiwa Capital Markets Europe (“DCME”) make a step change in its sustainability initiatives with the establishment of the Sustainability Oversight Group, chaired by the Head of Strategy and Executive Governance and comprising six working groups: Business Development; Regulation & Risk; Sustainability; Charity; Wellbeing and Diversity & Inclusion.
+Daiwa Securities Capital Markets Europe Limited ("DCME") established the Sustainability Oversight Group in 2020.
+The Group, chaired by the Head of Strategy and Executive Governance, is comprised six working groups: Business Development; Regulation & Risk; Sustainability; Charity; Wellbeing and Diversity & Inclusion.

 The Wellbeing Working Group

 The Wellbeing Working Group aims to build a workplace environment and foster a culture that is supportive of all aspects of wellbeing.
 The wellbeing strategy has been developed against 7 pillars: physical, mental, social, spiritual, environmental, financial and emotional.
 They have also continued to populate 'Your Wellbeing News' every two months.